-The anticipated development and redevelopment forecast is provided in Chapter 2 (with supplemental tables in Appendix A).
-This chapter provides for the anticipated overall growth within the City over a 10-year (mid-2022 to mid-2032) time horizon and then estimates the residential units eligible to be considered, as per the restrictions set out in subsection 37 (4) of the Planning Act.
+The anticipated development and redevelopment forecast is provided in chapter 2 (with supplemental tables in Appendix A).
+This chapter provides for the anticipated overall growth within the City over a 10-year (mid-2022 to mid-2032) time horizon and then estimates the residential units eligible to be considered as per section 37 (4) of the Planning Act.